Mammography and Breast MRI

 - If you've been told you have dense breast tissue, you should be aware that this could obscure a potential abnormality; for this reason, breast ultrasound and/or MRI are often used in conjunction with mammography to screen for breast cancer.
 The only way to know if your tissue is dense is by having a mammogram.
 We will let you know if your tissue is dense, and if so, can perform screening ultrasound at the same appointment as your mammogram.

 The Breast Center was among the first in the United States to use 3D Breast tomosynthesis (commonly called 3D mammography) for breast screening.
-This technology is used in conjunction with 2D digital mammography to deliver the most accurate screening and diagnostic breast imaging.
+This technology delivers the most accurate screening and diagnostic breast imaging.

 What are the advantages of 3D mammography?